 Has your business been going steady, but are you ready for a new growth spurt?
 Or did you have a refreshing idea for a new business under the shower, and are you unsure if it’s viable?

 There’s a solution to it all, and it’s called market research.
+For example, Conjoint Analysis (What is Conjoint Analysis?) is one of the many market research methods you can look into, just like focus groups or using questionnaires.
 We’d prescribe it to every business that wants to grow healthy and big, no matter what stage they’re in.

 But oftentimes, entrepreneurs or small businesses don’t find the time to shut off the ‘actual’ work and dive deep into their market.
 They’re too busy running the day-to-day operations to focus on changing consumer behavior or new competitors.